-The AFA program is available in CONUS and may include full-time, part-time, before and after school, respite care, as well as extended duty hours.
+The AFA program is available for Garrisons in the Continental United States (CONUS) and may include full-time, part-time, before and after school, and respite care as well as approved extended duty care.

 AFA is administered by Child Care Aware of America (CCAoA).
 Providers and parents must apply via the CCAoA website.
 Eligibility and program placement are determined based on the Army Fee Policy.